AlibabaCloudDocs/sc/intl.en-US/Fully Managed Flink/Flink SQL Developer Guide/Debug a job.md

     5. In the dialog box that appears, enter the job configuration information and click **OK**.

-        You must select STREAM/SQL for Type and Per-Job Clusters for Deployment Target.
+        You must select STREAM / SQL for Type and Per-Job Clusters for Deployment Target.

 2. Create a source table and a result table separately.

     Write SQL code for the source table and the result table and click **Execute**.
 The created tables appear in the Tables list of the Schemas tab.
 You can click the name of a specific table to view the table fields and data types.
-For example, you can execute the following statements to create a datagen source table, a blackhole result table, and a blackhole\_cnt result table.
+For example, you can execute the following statements to create the datagen source table, blackhole result table, and blackhole\_cnt result table.

-    -   Create a datagen source table
+    -   Create the datagen source table

         ```
         CREATE TABLE `vvp`.`default`.`datagen` (